-Moonlighting is common in health care, especially among nurses.
+Moonlighting is common in health care, especially among nurse anesthetists.
+It can be an excellent way to expand your skillset and increase your earning potential.
 If you’re a nurse anesthetist considering a second job, you should know a few things before moonlighting.

 It Comes with Risks